Current | Workshops and Training Opportunities

 Scholarships (among others): training on advocacy and policy influencing and training on gender mainstreaming in development.

-University of Groningen - Free online Dutch course available
+University of Groningen - Free online Dutch course

 Now that the influx of Ukrainian refugees to the Netherlands is increasing, the Language Centre of the University of Groningen would like to meet the need that may arise among this group to learn the Dutch language.
 It has therefore decided to make the free online beginners' course 'Introduction to Dutch' permanently available for the time being.
 This means that anyone can start the course at any time.